There was plenty to celebrate at Chelsea Flower Show 2017 as Hampshire horticulturalists showcased their talents.

 Commonwealth War Graves Commission: Centenary Garden by David Domoney

 The Centenary Garden is accessed through an imposing circular arch.
 Portland stone steps lead to a raised platform offering a view over the garden as a whole.
 To the front are multistemmed trees, the canopy of which provides an area for quiet contemplation.
 Globe-headed flowers nestled in the floral landscape of silver, mauve and blue hues remind us of fallen soldiers.
 Inside the garden visitors can see their reflection along the garden walls.
+The two statues standing guard have been recycled from the CWGC Portsmouth Naval Memorial.

 In 2017 the Commonwealth War Graves Commission (CWGC) celebrates 100 years since its foundation by Royal Charter.
 The CWGC continues to care for 1.7 million war dead in more than 150 countries.
 A visit to a CWGC cemetery often has a strong impact, leaving a lasting impression, as each person contemplates the enormity of the lives lost and gains an appreciation of the freedoms that today’s generations enjoy.

-Planting/Colour Scheme The use of clear, multi-stemmed trees mean that the garden can be easily seen from the front (through the stems).
+The use of clear, multi-stemmed trees mean that the garden can be easily seen from the front (through the stems).
 However, when you are on the raised platform, their upper canopy gives you a feeling of being privately enclosed in the garden.
 On the ground, large plants such as phormiums, Fatsia, Pittosporum etc. aim to give texture and structure, while globeheaded flowers such as alliums, Armeria and others spread throughout the garden, representing the fallen soldiers themselves.
 The garden will enjoy hues of silver, blue, mauve, purple, pink and white.

 Viking Cruises Garden of Inspiration

-Winner of 13 RHS Gold medals, Sarah Eberle is following the Mediterranean theme with the ‘Viking Cruises Garden of Inspiration’ which will feature date palms, citrus and succulents, and is based on the distinctive work of architect Antoni Gaudí, best known for the unfinished Sagrada Familia that dominates the Barcelona skyline.
+Winner of 13 RHS Gold medals, Hampshire designer Sarah Eberle is following the Mediterranean theme with the ‘Viking Cruises Garden of Inspiration’ which will feature date palms, citrus and succulents, and is based on the distinctive work of architect Antoni Gaudí, best known for the unfinished Sagrada Familia that dominates the Barcelona skyline.

 RHS Greening Grey Britain